fictionco/fiction/@apps/docs/src/docs/structure.md

 When you build your app, Factor generates two folders.

-- **Dist**- THis is the production build of your application.
+- **Dist**- The production build of your application.
 In other words, it is what is served when you host your app.
 - **.factor** - This folder contains your module loaders and is generated whenever you run a Factor build.